Course Catalog: Political Science and Global Studies Courses

 Perspectives on Global Health

 Explores the social and cultural aspects of health and illness.
 Emphasis on the varied ways that illness is defined and treated throughout the world.
 Readings draw upon the disciplines of sociology and anthropology.
 Topics include witchcraft, faith-healing, and alternative medicine in the U.S..
 Special focus on the inequities of health care and outcomes.
-General Education: Fulfills Perspectives on Diversity.
-Also fulfills Self and Society or Ethics and Social Justice.
+General Education: Perspectives on Diversity and Self and Society or Ethics and Social Justice.
 Intermediate.

 Globalization and Human Rights

 Explores the processes and outcomes of globalization and analyzes basic Human Rights literature and its application to the global economy.
 Students will also discover how their daily actions and interactions impact the lives of others, particularly those in impoverished nations.
-Prerequisite: HDP 120-121, 122-123 or HDP 124-125, 126-127.
-General Education: Fulfills Perspectives on Diversity.
-Also fulfills Self & Society OR Ethics and Social Justice.
+Prerequisite: HDP 120-121, 122-123 or HDP 130/131.
+General Education: Perspectives on Diversity and Self and Society or Ethics and Social Justice.
 Advanced.

 Explore the “enchanted, perverted, topsy-turvy world” of capitalism.
 From its mysterious “invisible hand” to its insatiable “were-wolf-like hunger” for labor, this course probes the inner workings of the global economy and surveys competing explanations of it.
 Students emerge with a powerful set of tools for understanding contemporary capitalism.
 Gen Education: Fulfills Upper Level Writing (after ENG 120), Self and Society or Historical Perspectives.
 Prerequisites: Junior or Senior standing.
 Advanced.

 Neoliberalism, Development & Global South